Artica2012/VirtualGM/README.md

   - _transfer gm_ - Transfers the GM permissions to another user
   - _reset trackers_ - Will post and pin new copies of the trackers.
 Run this if the old tracker is deleted or lost for some reason.
 - **/admin options** - View and toggle additional modules
-  - _View Modules_ - Displays the current availible modules and if they are enabled for this table
+  - _View Modules_ - Displays the current available modules and if they are enabled for this table
   - _Timekeeper_ - Toggles the Timekeeper Module (See below for details)
     - Optional second input to set the number of seconds elapse per round.
 Default is 6 (D&D/Pathfinder)
   - _Block Initiative_ - This will toggle block initiative when the next initiative is started or advanced.